-PROCEDURE: The Pharmacist will assign a beyond use date to all compounded sterile products.
-This dating is based on the storage conditions (time and temperature), the risk level of the CSP, and any available manufacturer information for that medication.
-The beyond use date is the timeframe from compounding to the beginning of patient use.
-This is in addition to and different from the expiration date given to a medication based on its chemical stability.
-The shorter of the two dates will be used.
+- PROCEDURE: The Pharmacist will assign a beyond use date to all compounded sterile products.
+This dating is based on the storage conditions (time and temperature), the risk level of the CSP.
+The shorter of the two dates will be used. - Category 1 CSPs: Made in a primary engineering control (PEC) in a non-classified area and in compliance with minimum quality controls for Category 1 CSPs